 By default, the mouse offers 5 DPI stages which you can preset from the software.
-Unfortunately, there is no DPI switch offered in this mouse which is a little disappointing but you will have to cut off some things if you want a good gaming mouse at this price point.
-Although you can simply go to the software and shift your DPI stage from there.
+Unfortunately, this mouse offers no DPI switch, which is a little disappointing, but you will have to cut off some things if you want a good gaming mouse at this price point.
+However, you can simply go to the software and shift your DPI stage from there.

-The mouse has a minimum liftoff distance of 2 mm and offers a maximum tracking speed of 220-inches per second which is again, decent for most of the games.
+The mouse has a minimum liftoff distance of 2 mm and offers a maximum tracking speed of 220-inches per second, which is decent for most games.

-Now finally, should you invest in this mouse or go out looking for other better options out there in the market?
+Finally, should you invest in this mouse or go out looking for other better options in the market?

 Well, the Razer DeathAdder Essential is an excellent gaming mouse for the price tag it comes at.
-It has a good 6400 DPI sensor that offers good and consistent tracking during gaming sessions.
+It has a good 6400 DPI sensor that provides consistent tracking during gaming sessions.

 The mouse is very well-built and feels very durable when compared to other available options in the same price range.

-This mouse has a low lift-off distance and low click latency with a DPI that can go as low as 200 and as high as 6400.
+This mouse has a low liftoff distance and low click latency with a DPI that can go as low as 200 and as high as 6400.
 It has a size that suits almost all hand sizes and grip types.
-Although people with small hands may have a little problem with the claw or fingertip type grip.
+However, people with small hands may have a little problem with the claw or fingertip-type grip.

-It has a weight of about 96 grams which is not considered lightweight in this new era of ultra-lightweight gaming mice, but personally speaking, I would go for a mouse of this weight without a second thought in my mind.
+It weighs about 96 grams which are not considered lightweight in this new era of ultra-lightweight gaming mice, but personally speaking, I would go for a mouse of this weight without a second thought in my mind.

-Although it lacks a DPI switch which could be a turnoff for some gamers as they’re habitual to switching DPI in between their gaming sessions which they will surely miss in this mouse.
+Although it lacks a DPI switch, it could be a turnoff for some gamers as they’re habitual to switching DPI between their gaming sessions, which they will surely miss in this mouse.

-Also, there is no onboard memory on the mouse which means you would have to download and set up the whole software on a new device if you want to customize it on multiple devices.
+Also, there is no onboard memory on the mouse, so you would have to download and set up the whole software on a new device if you want to customize it on multiple devices.

 This mouse is well suited for someone who is a beginner-level core gamer or a casual gamer who doesn’t want to spend a lot of money on a gaming mouse but still wants a mouse that satisfies their gaming needs.
 Overall the mouse is a good offering and very well justifies its price tag.